 A host of colleges and universities offer esports degrees in the US, many focusing on Esports Management or Business.

-At the time of writing, there are 190 schools partnered with the National Association of Collegiate Esports (NACE), offering Varsity level esports programmes and scholarships.
+Hundreds of schools are part of the National Association of Collegiate Esports (NACE), offering varsity-level esports programmes and scholarships.
 Many of those offer substantial scholarships to students.